Here are two simple and indisputable statements:

 Restaurant shrinkage reflects three things:

 - The efficiency of the kitchen.
 Kitchens that burn steaks, prep incorrectly, or otherwise contribute to waste increase shrinkage.

 - The amount of dead stock expiring.
 Inaccurate purchase orders that stock storage with sitting inventory that goes bad increases shrinkage.

 - The quality of raw inventory from suppliers.
-If some portion of raw inventory can’t be used, it’s trimmed and counted as shrinkage.
+If some portion of raw material inventory can’t be used, it’s trimmed and counted as shrinkage.
 The more unusable material trimmed and discarded, the higher the shrinkage.

 Shrinkage at the Manufacturer